wacax/NationalDataSciBowl/README.md

  (the one from the tutorial) is now being used.
 That is, it gets the ratio and it appends it to the thresholded images, SVM is giving the best results, I will try to make one submission using getMinorMajorRatio + svm tomorrow.

+UPDATE SUN 25TH the in memory data generation .csv function is ready to be used.
+The output in .csv can be used to make h2o models in R, either as a RPy script or as a .R script